PGS62/JuliaExcel.jl/README.md

  3) To allow use from `JuliaCall` of Julia's dot syntax for function broadcasting.

  The following marshalling scheme achieves the objectives:
  * Scalar values in Excel marshal back and forth to Julia as scalar values.
  * Two-dimensional arrays (or ranges) with more than one row and more than one column marshal back and forth as two-dimensional.
  * Single-column ranges, when passed to `JuliaCall` or `JuliaSetVar`, arrive in Julia as vectors.
- * Conversely, if the result of an evaluation in Julia is a vector, then the return from `JuliaCall` or `JuliaEval` is a two dimensional array with one column, which occupies a single column range on the worksheet.
+ * Conversely, if the result of an evaluation in Julia is a vector, then the return from `JuliaCall` or `JuliaEval` is a two dimensional array with one column, which occupies a single-column range on the worksheet.
  * Single-row ranges, when passed to `JuliaCall` or `JuliaSetVar`, arrive in Julia as 2-dimensional arrays with a single row.

+For calls from VBA:
+ * Vectors (one-dimensional arrays) in VBA are marshalled to vectors in Julia.
+ * Vectors in Julia are marshalled by `JuliaCallFromVBA` and `JUliaEvalFromVBA` to vectors in VBA.
+The objective again is to achieve correct round-tripping, though this time VBA variable to and from Julia variable, as opposed to worksheet contents to and from Julia variable.

  Click the black triangles below to see illustrations.